thermohub/thermofun/README.md

 ## Install additional packages

-Install additional packages required by JSNOIO library.
-This library is used for reading data and comunicating with the local or remote ArangoDB database.
+* Install additional packages required by JSNOIO library.
+JSNOIO is used for reading data and comunicating with the local or remote ArangoDB database.

 ~~~
 $ sudo apt-get install libboost-all-dev curl libcurl4-openssl-dev
 ~~~